Orange Shirt Day – “The truth is not yet fully told”

 • European settlers, and then the Government of Canada, took away all rights and dignity from our Indigenous peoples.
 Phyllis’ grandmother needed a pass from the Indian agent—an older white male—to do even the simplest of everyday things like going into town.

 • Phyllis’ cousin told her a story passed along by his mother.
 During their time at residential schools, she and two other girls were tasked with burning babies and fetuses—babies that existed as a result of priests and brothers impregnating young girls.
-A doctor would come to the school and perform abortions, and the children were tasked with burning the evidence.
+A doctor would come to the school and perform abortions, and the children were told to burn the evidence.
 Those fetuses will never be part of the official count of residential school deaths.

 • Phyllis’ mother suffered the indignity of travelling to residential school on a cattle truck.
 On the hours-long journey, a nun forced the children to say the rosary non-stop.